How to set up an EMI scheme

 Granting the options

-All relevant legal documents and board minutes must be signed before the valuation of shares expires, within 60 days following acceptance of the valuation by HMRC (this time limit is currently extended to 120 days, due to the pandemic).
-The company must register the scheme and notify HMRC of the agreement within 92 days of options being granted.
+All relevant legal documents and board minutes must be signed before the valuation of shares expires, within 60 days following acceptance of the valuation by HMRC.
+Previously the company was required to register the scheme and notify HMRC of the agreement within 92 days of options being granted, however this has now been changed to by 6 July following the end of the relevant tax year.
+We would however advise that all schemes are registered as soon as possible.

 All elements of the scheme registration and annual online returns can be handled by Barnes & Scott.